Muse Award Categories

-Projects that include educational content for children or adults, resources for educators/teachers, “distance learning” courses, pedagogical training tools and outreach to the community.
+Projects that are primarily composed of educational educational content for children or adults, resources for educators/teachers, “distance learning” courses, pedagogical training tools and outreach to the community.

 Games and Augmented Reality

 Challenging interactive activities that educate, entertain and may involve strategy, competing or role playing defined by rules and linked to a specific outcome.
 Games can be online, peer-to-peer or mobile.
 Augmented Reality entries merge the real world environment with digital imagery and interfaces via QR codes, cameras, Tag, 3D, VR and more.
 Please attach supporting media to your application that demonstrate the navigation and user experience..

 Interpretive Interactive Installations

 Multiple kiosks or full gallery installations requiring input from visitors to accommodate an educational and entertaining experience.
 Entries can be interpretive, and come in various forms such as interactive video walls, projection‐based installations, and more.
 In your application, please provide a description or analysis of visitor experience (with data and evidence), visualization of objects, application of sounds, compliance with universal design guidelines, and effective use of technology, if applicable.

-Site-specific immersive installations in public spaces such as exhibits or visitor centers, that use a variety of media and techniques such as sound, video, photography, augmented reality and the internet to support a subject matter.
-Entries can be interpretive and come in various forms such as surround-sound video projections, responsive architecture, performance and do not require interactivity.
+Site-specific media installations in public spaces such as exhibits and educational or visitor centers that use a variety of media and techniques such as sound, video, photography and other media presentation technologies.
+Entries can be interpretive and come in various forms such as surround-sound video projections, responsive architecture or live performances and do not require interactivity.

 Web sites, online collections, image databases and exhibitions that present and interpret GLAM collections and themes, providing a rich and meaningful virtual experience.
-Projects should demonstrate effective use of multiple media formats, innovative ways of complementing physical exhibitions or providing surrogates for physical experiences in online only exhibitions.
+Projects should demonstrate effective use of multiple media formats, innovative ways of complementing and/or substituting for physical exhibitions or experiences.

-*By or For: This award can be submitted by anyone working with open data in the GLAM environment.
+This award can be submitted by anyone working with open culture materials in the GLAM environment.
 We encourage anyone to submit projects that contribute to our larger mission to engage and educate our community and to allow our repositories of global cultural heritage to be more accessible and equitable in service to user discovery and reuse.